Sony WH-CH520 Wireless: An Honest Review

 Style

 These on-ear headphones are minimal and stylish.
-The yokes meet the ear cups at a right angle, and the headband bears a small, inconspicuous emblem of the manufacturer on one side.
-They come in four different solid colours: black, white, beige, and blue.
+The yokes meet the ear cups at a right angle, and the headband bears the manufacturer’s small, inconspicuous emblem on one side.
+They come in four solid colors: black, white, beige, and blue.

 Comfort